-The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii.
+- O The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii. - i.

-i.
 Safeguards Concerning the Use of Restrictive Interventions.
 Specify the safeguards that the state has in effect concerning the use of interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency.

-ii.
-State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency:

-Appendix G-2: Safeguards Concerning Restraints and Restrictive Interventions (3 of 3)

-c.
-Use of Seclusion.
-(Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to WMS in March 2014, and responses for seclusion will display in Appendix G-2-a combined with information on restraints.)

-The state does not permit or prohibits the use of seclusion

-Specify the state agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this oversight is conducted and its frequency:

-MDHHS prohibits providers from using seclusion as part of the provision of waiver services.

-MDHHS has qualified reviewers conduct annual site reviews and home visits.
-Part of this process is a discovery process to examine the use of seclusion by family and informal caregivers.
-MDHHS reviews a representative sample of case records during the quality assurance review.
-If a reviewer finds any situations that would classify as a critical incident or use of restraints, seclusions or restrictive interventions in the file, they will confirm to see if the ICO submitted a report.
-If there was not a report, MDHHS would consider this a non-evident finding and would require an immediate corrective action to address the specific critical incident identified, as well as a plan to prevent the lack of reporting from happening again.
-MDHHS would look for information in the critical incident that addresses ways to prevent seclusion from occurring in the future.

-The ICO Care Coordinator or LTSS Supports Coordinator also discusses the waiver program and services with enrollees during their monthly contact.
-Any displeasure communicated at that time is thoroughly vetted and instances of seclusion are investigated.

-The use of seclusion is permitted during the course of the delivery of waiver services.
-Complete Items G-2-c-i and G-2-c-ii.

-- i.
-Safeguards Concerning the Use of Seclusion.
-Specify the safeguards that the state has established concerning the use of each type of seclusion.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - ii.
+State laws, regulations, and policies referenced in the specification are av allable to CMS upon request through the Medicaid agency or the operating agency.
+Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring and being the use of restrictive interventions and how this oversight is conducted and its frequency: Appendix G: Parti cipant Safeguards Appendix 3) x G-2: Safeguards Concerning Restraints and Restrictive Interventions (3 o (Select one): (This section will be blank for waivers submitted before Appendix G-2-c was added to 14, and responses for seclusion will display in Appendix G-2-a combined with information on • The state doe s not permit or prohibits the use of seclusion = - ate agency (or agencies) responsible for detecting the unauthorized use of seclusion and how this onducted and its frequency: MDHHS pro hibits providers from using seclusion as part of the provision of waiver services. process to ex sample of cas a critical inci ICO submitte require an im the lack of re qualified reviewers conduct annual site reviews and home visits.
+Part of this process is a discovery amine the use of seclusion by family and informal caregivers.
+MDHHS reviews a representative se records during the quality assurance review.
+If a reviewer finds any situations that would classify as dent or use of restraints, seclusions or restrictive interventions in the file, they will confirm to see if the ed a report.
+If there was not a report, MDHHS would consider this a non-evident finding and would mediate corrective action to address the specific critical incident identified, as well as a plan to prevent porting from happening again.
+MDHHS would look for information in the critical incident that ys to prevent seclusion from occurring in the future. enrollees dur e Coordinator or LTSS Supports Coordinator also discusses the waiver program and services with ing their monthly contact.
+Any displeasure communicated at that time is thoroughly vetted and seclusion are investigated.
+O The use of sec and G-2-c-ii. clusion is permitted during the course of the delivery of waiver services.
+Complete Items G-2-c-i concer uards Concerning the Use of Seclusion.
+Specify the safeguards that the state has established rning the use of each type of seclusion.
+State laws, regulations, and policies that are referenced are ble to CMS upon request through the Medicaid agency or the operating agency (if applicable). ii.
 State Oversight Responsibility.
 Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency: